-- (1) The "Corporate Advisory Committee," comprised of five outside officers and two outside experts, met twice during the year.
-As an advisory body to the Board of Directors, the Committee deliberated on Director candidates and executive compensation, etc. and made recommendations and reports on the outcome to the Board of Directors. - (2) Each Kuraray Group company operates its business according to the management policies of the Kuraray Group as a whole, as defined in the medium-term management plan and annual management plan.
+- (1) The "Corporate Advisory Committee," comprised of one Internal Director, five outside officers and two outside experts, met twice during the year.
+As an advisory body to the Board of Directors, the Committee deliberated on Director candidates and executive compensation, etc. and made recommendations and reports on the outcome to the Board of Directors. - (2) In fiscal 2021, all businesses were operated according to the management policies of the Kuraray Group as a whole as defined in the annual management plan, and we worked to establish a medium-term management plan beginning in fiscal 2022.
 Based on the Domestic Affiliated Companies Management Standards and the Overseas Affiliated Companies Management Standards, each Kuraray Group company has sought approval and reported to the Board of Directors or Executive Committee of the Company as needed concerning their respective important items. - 4.
 Initiatives relating to audit systems of Corporate Auditors